gabrielweyer/azure-functions-telemetry/README.md

 ### Supporting telemetry processors

 The code in `AddCustomApplicationInsights` retrieves the configured built-in telemetry processors, adds them to a new telemetry processor chain and builds the chain.
-This gives us the opportunity to add our own processors to the chain.
+This gives me the opportunity to add our own processors to the chain.

 The first built-in processor in the chain is `OperationFilteringTelemetryProcessor`, this processor discards all the dependencies considered internal to the Azure Functions runtime (such as access to blob storage for the distributed lock and the calls to Azure Service Bus for the Service Bus binding).